namiyousef/argument-mining/README.md

-# nlp-placeholder-name
+# ArgMiner

-Repository for NLP project.
-Name to be changed when we decide on a project
+An package for argument mining.